 We recommend combining this option with our sponsored tweet service to further enhance dissemination.

-If you opt for our Visual Abstract service, please also email us at email@example.com with a rough draft/sketch, a brief narrative, or 3-5 bullet points of the key messages to be conveyed in the visual abstract, so that our designers can help bring your ideas and vision to fruition.
+Once you opt for our Visual Abstract service, we will reach out to you to understand the key messages you would like us to convey in the visual abstract, so that our designers can help bring your ideas and vision to fruition.